mamazlikha/jcdecaux/projet/README.md

 You should do the same procedure to open MyProxy project.

 Finally, to open HeavyClient project, you don't need to open visual studio 2019 in adminstrative mode.

+!!
+BE AWARE !!
+If you entered a bad addresses the back end will throw an exception, there is no error handling.